 Now that you have a brief idea about which IRA companies are the best, I’ll explain everything you need to know about opening an IRA account and the differences between a Roth IRA and a traditional IRA.

-If you already know what you need to about Roth IRA, Traditional IRA, and other IRA accounts, I recommend skipping down to the section titled “The Best IRA Accounts for 2014.”
+If you already know what you need to about Roth IRA, Traditional IRA, and other IRA accounts, I recommend skipping down to the section titled “What is an Online Financial Advisor?.”

 An IRA, or Individual Retirement Account, is basically a savings account that has a lot of guidelines and restrictions.
 It’s the best way to invest your money to get upfront tax breaks or pay no taxes on your gains when you take your money out later in life.